ysfkarakurtt/so_long/README.md

 # "so_long”
 </div>

-Bu proje küçük bir 2D oyundur.
+This project is a small 2D game.
-Amacı textures, sprites ve diğer bazı temel gameplay elementleri ile çalışmanızı sağlamaktır.
+Its goal is to let you work with textures, sprites and some other basic gameplay elements.